 A Divorce Lawyer’s Top Tips to Her Friend About How to Choose a Divorce Lawyer

 Well, the other day, an old friend of mine reached out with some rough news.
-His marriage is struggling and he has reached the point where it’s time for him to meet with a divorce law firm to get his arms around some of the potential impacts to him and his family.
+His marriage is struggling, and he has reached the point where it’s time for him to meet with a divorce law firm to get his arms around some of the potential impacts on him and his family.

-My friend lives on the other side of the country, and wanted my take on how he should find the right divorce attorney to hire.
+My friend lives on the other side of the country and wanted my take on how he should find the right divorce attorney to hire in his state.

 I share with you the main tips I shared with him.

-Look for an Experienced Divorce Lawyer Focused on Your Goals
+When Hiring a Divorce Attorney, Look for an Experienced Lawyer Focused on Your Goals

 Each person, marriage, and family is unique.
 You want to find a divorce attorney whose legal and negotiation skills are top-notch, but that’s not the only thing that matters.
 Divorce is anything but “one size fits all.”
 For example, one client’s primary focus could be the smoothest transition possible for their children, while another client’s main goal could be getting to the other side of the divorce process as soon as possible.
 A third client’s priority might be financial — such as maximizing alimony or property division.
 In order to tailor your divorce to your priorities, your divorce lawyer’s first task must be helping you to identify and prioritize your goals.